tortlab/phase_phase/README.md

 # phase_phase

-These Matlab scripts provide the main n:m phase-locking analyses used in the Scheffer-Teixeira & Tort, eLife 2016.
+These Matlab scripts provide n:m phase-locking analyses used in Scheffer-Teixeira & Tort, eLife 2016.
-They can be used to reproduce or further explore our results with the data we made available online at Dryad.
+To reproduce our results, we made the analyzed dataset available at http://dx.doi.org/10.5061/dryad.12t21

 Brief instructions: